Waterproof, Breathable, Windproof, Sun Protection

 - More than 20,000 mm – super waterproof under very heavy pressure; this is like what garbage bags and rain boots are rated; great for water protection, but at the cost of sacrificing breathability.

 In order for high-tech materials to do their dual duty of keeping external water out and letting internal water vapor (aka perspiration) escape from the inside, manufacturers utilize a variety of different technologies.
-They all basically involve using a membrane with pores large enough to let water vapor molecules out, yet not large enough to let liquid water seep in.
+They all basically involve using a membrane with pores large enough to let water vapor molecules out but not large enough to let liquid water seep in.

 Unfortunately, there is not an industry standard to test the transfer rate of water vapor (what we refer to as breathability.)
 And even if there was an industry standard, things would still be tricky because of how temperature and humidity affect water vapor transfer rate.